Indigenous conflicts on the Mexico–United States barrier

-Several Indigenous peoples who live on the United States–Mexico border have objected to the construction of a border wall on their territories and the militarization of the border by the United States government.
+Several Indigenous peoples who live on the United States–Mexico border have objected to the construction of a border wall on their territories and what they perceive as the militarization of the border by the United States government.
 The US–Mexico border crosses several Indigenous territories and divides these communities.
 The barrier erected between the United States and Mexico cuts through and/or affects at least 29 Indigenous tribes, which include Kumeyaay Nation and Tohono O'odham.

 Increased efforts by the US government at border control, beginning in the 1980s, and the construction of a physical border wall, beginning in the 1990s, along the US-Mexico boundary, have significantly impacted tribal nations.
 Whether it be disrupting the movement of tribal members across the US-Mexico border by requiring the use of a specific port of entry or specific documentation or the destruction of Native territory, the border had significant implications.
 In response, the Tohono O'odham and the Kumeyaay nations, among others, have engaged in protests against the barrier.

 History

 Creation of the US-Mexico border

 The border between the United States and Mexico was formed through treaties and negotiations that often failed to include Indigenous peoples in the negotiations and conversations.

 In 1848, the Treaty of Guadalupe Hidalgo was signed after the Mexican-American War, and it drew a demarcation between the United States and Mexico.
-Additionally, Article XI of this treaty not only puts Indigenous tribes under the control of the United States but also allows preventing Indigenous movements across this border, and the treaty also honored the land claims of Mexican citizens.
+Additionally, Article XI of this treaty puts Indigenous tribes under the control of the United States and also allows restrictions of Indigenous movements across the border, while also honoring land claims of Mexican citizens.
 Some tribal nations were able to obtain said land grants, but those tribes who did not live in established villages were unable to receive land grants.
 Thus, their territory rights were not honored in this treaty nor by the United States.
 Native Americans, including those who were impacted by this treaty, were excluded from conversations and negotiations between the United States and Mexico.
-Furthermore, these respective governments failed to consider their homelands and sacred grounds when reaching an agreement.
-With the creation of the border also came the creation of citizenship which led to the restriction of free travel and a plethora of other issues.
+Furthermore, governments of the United States and Mexico both failed to consider Indigenous homelands and sites of spiritual significance when creating the border.
+It is additionally argued creation of the border also included creation of citizenship which led to the restriction of free travel and a plethora of other issues.

-Around five years after the Treaty of Guadalupe Hidalgo was signed, the Gadsden Purchase further expanded the United States' border.
-For $10 million, the United States received 30,000 square miles, which makes up present-day southern Arizona and southern New Mexico.
+Around five years after the Treaty of Guadalupe Hidalgo was signed, the Gadsden Purchase modified the earlier boundary For $10 million, United States bought 30,000 square miles which makes up present-day the southernmost regions of southern Arizona and southern New Mexico.
 A primary reason for this purchase was the desire to build a transcontinental railroad.
 The same protections provided in the Treaty of Guadalupe Hidalgo still applied to the residents in this newly added tract of land.